 The best laptops help you switch seamlessly between productivity, creativity, and relaxation at a moment's notice.
 These portables have the processing chops to handle demanding applications, but not the bulky designs that make them inconvenient to carry around.
 We've reviewed and ranked the best low-end, mid-range, and high-end laptops across all the major manufacturers and operating systems to help you decide which one hits the perfect balance between budget and performance.

-Our criteria for deciding the best laptops of 2020
+Choosing the best laptops of 2021

 You won't find many gaming laptops, mobile workstations, or 17-inch behemoths on our list of the "best" laptops.
 It goes without saying that if you spend two or three thousand dollars on a machine, it's going to outperform a Chromebook.
 We think that the best laptops work for students and professionals without hitting that mark, or at least start at a reasonable price, so the upgraded models stay at a reasonable price.